This super simple Rosé Spritzer is the perfect refreshing wine cocktail to sip on when you want something that’s both light and flavorful.

 - Choose a glass with a stem – stemmed white wine or stemmed rose wine glasses work best.
 Stemmed wine glasses are designed to be held by the bottom of the stem so your hand doesn’t warm the bowl of the glass and cocktail. (it’s also proper etiquette, too!)

-- Add a citrus wheel – a fresh orange or lemon slice will go a long way here!
+- Add a citrus wheel – a fresh orange, lime or lemon slice will go a long way here!
 Let it brighten up your drink and palate!

 I know you’re going to LOVE this cocktail recipe!
-Go follow me on Instagram for more cocktail ideas and a video on how to do this one!
-Click here for more cocktail recipes!
+Go follow me on Instagram for more cocktail ideas.

 Rosé Spritzer Cocktail | With Elderflower & Raspberries